Reflecting Upon Irreducible Mind

 a careful look at Stapp's paper (also, perhaps, at his book) and if I keep

-of being read (though she frauded in the past...
-See Rick Berger text
+worthy of being read (though she frauded in the past...
+See Rick Berger

 The tension is not "material substance" vs "spiritual substance."
 The